v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 > [**A few in-game cheat menus allow for full customization of the following gameplay elements.**](https://)

 - Refill Ammo: manual or automatic.
-- Add Money, Consumables and Materials to Convert Drinks and Food.
+- Add Money, Consumables, and Materials to Convert Drinks and Food.
 - Disassemble and Sell Items.
 - Upgrade equipped items and mods in your inventory to Uncommon, Rare, Epic or Legendary.
-- Max out your Level, Street Cred and Attributes.
+- Max out your Level, Street Cred, and Attributes.
-- Reset all Attributes, Perks and Skills.
+- Reset all Attributes, Perks, and Skills.
 - God Mode and Infinite Stamina.
 - Change Attributes.
 - Change Experience and Levels.